 The objectives of environmental protection and development must be integrated into development cooperation.
 To this end, the FOEN collaborates closely with the Swiss Agency for Development Cooperation (SDC) and the State Secretariat for Economic Affairs (SECO).

-It is impossible for development to take place in a degraded environment in the long term.
-Hence, because the potential for development depends to a considerable extent on the state of ecosystems, environmental protection is one of the federal authorities' objectives in the area of development cooperation and an integral component of Swiss development policy.
+Development requires an intact environment to be successful long term.
+The potential for development depends to a considerable extent on the state of ecosystems, so environmental protection is a key federal objective in development cooperation and an integral component of Swiss development policy.

 Given the natural tendency for developing countries to focus on activities that yield greater immediate economic benefits, it is vital that developed countries, and Switzerland in particular, commit to protecting the environment and conserving natural resources.
-The preservation of climate stability, biodiversity and soil fertility are essential to global food security and poverty reduction.
+Ensuring climate stability, biodiversity and soil fertility are essential to global food security and poverty reduction.

-Accordingly, it is in Switzerland's interest for environmental policy and development policy to be mutually supportive.
-The objective is to improve the incorporation of environmental issues into development cooperation and vice versa.
-This should result in the more systematic implementation of environmental impact studies on development programmes and projects.
-The principles of Switzerland's development policy, which aim to facilitate the greater appropriation of the development process by the developing countries themselves, must not impair the effectiveness of aid from an environmental perspective.
-Therefore, it is important that development cooperation respect the principles of environmental protection and that developing countries build their own capacities for the pursuit and management of their development, in particular in the area of environmental protection.
+It is thus in Switzerland's interest for environmental policy and development policy to be mutually supportive.
+The aim is to incorporate environmental issues into development cooperation more effectively, and vice versa.
+This means that environmental impact studies are conducted more systematically on development programmes and projects.
+The principles of Switzerland's development policy, which aim to enable developing countries to take charge of the development process themselves, must not impair the effectiveness of aid from an environmental perspective.
+Development cooperation must respect the principles of environmental protection and developing countries should build capacities to pursue and manage their own development, in particular in the area of environmental protection.

 Close collaboration between the FOEN, SDC and SECO